 The experiment was a great success and now my kids and husband can’t get enough of this rich in healthy fats and vitamins fish.
 And I am always looking for new ways to cook it.

 As great and healthy salmon is, it could also be a bit pricey, so adding it to pasta dishes allows it to stretch its delicious taste further.
-This salmon pasta recipe calls only for half a pound of fish and easily serves at least 4 people.
-Big win!
+This creamy salmon pasta recipe calls only for half a pound of fish and easily serves at least 4 people.
+A big win for a weeknight dinner!

 How do you make creamy salmon pasta?